johnnyzhao5619/T4T_T/docs/user_manual.md

    ```
 3. **Configure Message Bus**
    * Edit `config/config.ini` → `[MessageBus]` section, set `host`, `port`, credentials, and `keepalive`.
-   * For embedded broker mode, set `embedded_broker.enabled = true`，确保端口不被占用，并确认 `services.embedded_mqtt_broker` 的日志无错误。
+   * For embedded broker mode, set `embedded_broker.enabled = true`, ensure the port is free, and confirm the `services.embedded_mqtt_broker` logs show no errors.
 4. **Launch Application**
    ```bash
    python main.py
    ```
-5. **Optional Packaging**: Refer to the README “打包与运行环境要求” section for PyInstaller steps when distributing to end users.
+5. **Optional Packaging**: Refer to the README “Packaging & Runtime Requirements” section for PyInstaller steps when distributing to end users.
 6. **Post-install Checklist**:
-   * 在 UI 状态栏确认消息总线图标为绿色“Connected”。
+   * Confirm the message bus icon in the UI status bar is green and displays “Connected”.
-   * 新建一个 `schedule` 任务并手动运行，验证线程池与日志输出正常。
+   * Create a `schedule` task and run it manually to validate the thread pool and log output.
-   * 若启用了多语言或主题切换，切换一次确保资源加载正确。
+   * If multilingual UI or theme switching is enabled, toggle them once to verify resources load correctly.

 ### 7.3.
 Deployment Checklist

-* Verify the `tasks/` directory contains only intended task instances before packaging。
+* Verify the `tasks/` directory contains only intended task instances before packaging.
-* Confirm `logs/` directory has write permissions on the target host。
+* Confirm the `logs/` directory has write permissions on the target host.
-* Test at least one scheduled task and one event-driven task end-to-end after deployment。
+* Test at least one scheduled task and one event-driven task end-to-end after deployment.

 ---